-Chris Windeyer is CBC Yukon's legislative reporter.
+Chris Windeyer is a reporter with CBC Yukon.
 He is the former editor of the Yukon News and was a 2018-19 Southam Journalism Fellow at Massey College.

 Latest from Chris Windeyer

 Charging stations not busy as Yukon government eyes thousands of new electric vehicles

 One advocate says the Yukon government will need to expand the fast-charging network if it wants to hit its goal of 4,700 EVs on the road by 2030.

 Feds inject funds into Yukon biomass, home heating projects

 The federal government is putting $5.4 million into cutting Yukon's greenhouse gas emissions.
 The money is going toward biomass and home heating projects, among others.